-- 1. the programme director must be a certified and practising Diplomate of the ECVS; - 2. the Resident has to be employed in the institution in a full-time position during the entire programme; - 3. at least two Diplomates must work full time in the training centre, of which at least one is an ECVS.
-The second Diplomate may have a specialty other than surgery but must be closely allied to the discipline of surgery (i.e. Neurology, Internal Medicine, Diagnostic Imaging, Anaesthesia, Emergency and Critical Care).
-In some circumstances the position of the second Diplomate may be divided between several individuals to make one full-time equivalent; however, this special arrangement must be agreed with the Credentials Committee in advance;
+- 1. The programme director must be a certified and practising Diplomate of the ECVS. - 2.
+The Resident has to be employed in the hospital in a full time position during the entire programme. - 3.
+At least two Diplomates must work full time in the training centre.
+The second Diplomate may have a specialty other than surgery but must be closely allied to the discipline of surgery (e.g. Internal Medicine, Diagnostic Imaging,

+Anaesthesia, Emergency and Critical Care).
+In some circumstances the position of the second Diplomate may be divided between several individuals to make one full-time equivalent; however, this special arrangement must be agreed with the Credentials Committee in advance.

-4. In an institution where there are several ECVS Diplomates each Resident has ONE named supervisor, i.e. the Resident Supervisor.
-The Resident may perform supervised surgeries with other ECVS and ACVS Diplomates, however, these Diplomates are not considered to be co-supervisors by the ECVS (see below).
+4. In training centres where there are several ECVS Diplomates each resident has ONE named supervisor, i.e. the Resident Supervisor.
+The resident may perform supervised surgeries with other ECVS Diplomates within the training centre, however, these ECVS Diplomates are not considered to be cosupervisors by the ECVS (see below).